 Ever since I was a child I have loved playing outdoors and going on long adventures with my dog to discover and explore new places.
 My fondest childhood memories are of these adventures where I had the unstructured freedom to play and learn joyfully by following my curiosity.

-As an adult, I’ve drawn from my love of nature to create an ecological awareness organized called Animist Ecology where I lead nature immersion workshops and retreats.
-I’m a strong believer in the need to rewild ourselves and the use of meditative practices to immerse oneself in what mystics and monks call the “felt presence of immediate experience.”
+As an adult, I’ve drawn from my love of nature to host educational nature retreats around the world.
+I’m a strong believer in the need to “rewild” ourselves and learn meditation practices to immerse oneself in what mystics and monks call the “felt presence” of your immediate experience.

 Overcoming Nature Deficit Disorder: